 In infants with hereditary nephrogenic DI, treatment is aimed at minimizing the polyuria and avoiding hypernatremia and volume depletion.
 In adults, therapy is usually aimed at correcting the underlying disorder or discontinuing an offending drug.
 In hypercalcemic patients, for example, normalization of the plasma calcium concentration usually leads to amelioration of polyuria.
 In contrast, lithium-induced nephrogenic DI may be irreversible if the patient already has severe tubular injury and a marked concentrating defect .
 (See "Renal toxicity of lithium".)

 The approach to the treatment of polyuria in patients with nephrogenic DI will be reviewed here.
-The causes of nephrogenic DI, the diagnostic approach to polyuria, and the treatment of central diabetes insipidus are discussed separately.
+The causes of nephrogenic DI, the diagnostic approach to polyuria, and the treatment of central DI are discussed separately.
 (See "Clinical manifestations and causes of nephrogenic diabetes insipidus" and "Diagnosis of polyuria and diabetes insipidus" and "Treatment of central diabetes insipidus".)